 Put simply, state and local governments are facing a new, rapidly changing environment in which costs have increased while revenues have decreased.
 While the state cannot use CRF funding to backfill lost government revenue, it is allowable to use the funding for aiding municipalities with their costs, assistance to nursing homes, testing, PPE, and state agencies’ requirements to confront COVID-19.
 Additional and increased expenses are being contemplated as the state plans for the steps ahead.
 The state is continuing to work with all of those affected to address the impact of COVD-19.

 Listed below are the approximate CRF allocations, to date, by sector and a brief summary of how the funds will be used.
+A full detailed listing of the components of each of the categories below is included in the Office of Policy and Management Monthly Financial Report to the Comptroller, which can be found at the following link:

 MUNICIPAL RELIEF – $75 million